 In the official announcement blog post, Microsoft provided specific tips that align closely with what we know from E-E-A-T optimization.

-Create Structure and Clarity
+Create structure and clarity

 AI systems prefer to extract information from clearly structured content.
 Clear heading hierarchies (H2/H3), tables, and FAQ sections make it easy for AI to identify and correctly reference relevant passages.